Avi Lewis

-Avram David "Avi" Lewis (born May 1967) is a Canadian politician, journalist and activist.
-Lewis is an associate professor at the University of British Columbia and was a lecturer at Rutgers University.
-He has hosted several programs for Citytv, CBC News and Al Jazeera English including The NewMusic, CounterSpin, On the Map with Avi Lewis, The Big Picture with Avi Lewis, and Fault Lines.
+Avram David "Avi" Lewis (born May 1967) is a Canadian politician and filmmaker who has served as leader of the New Democratic Party (NDP) since 2026.

+Raised in a political family, Lewis began his career in broadcasting, hosting several programs for Citytv, CBC News and Al Jazeera English including The NewMusic, CounterSpin, On the Map with Avi Lewis, The Big Picture with Avi Lewis, and Fault Lines.
 With his wife Naomi Klein, Lewis directed the documentaries The Take and This Changes Everything.
-He was a New Democratic Party (NDP) candidate in the 2021 and 2025 federal elections, losing both times.
-He is a candidate in the 2026 NDP leadership election.

-Lewis was raised in a political family.
-His grandfather David Lewis was the leader of the NDP from 1971 to 1975, and his father Stephen Lewis was the leader of the Ontario NDP from 1970 to 1978 and served as the Canadian ambassador to the United Nations from 1984 to 1988.
-Along with his wife and several other activists, Lewis launched the Leap Manifesto in 2015.
-Lewis entered electoral politics by becoming the party's candidate for West Vancouver—Sunshine Coast—Sea to Sky Country in the 2021 Canadian federal election and Vancouver Centre in the 2025 Canadian federal election.
+Lewis was also an associate professor at the University of British Columbia and a lecturer at Rutgers University.

+Lewis first became involved in politics with the Leap Manifesto, published along with Naomi Klein and several other activists in 2015.
+He later ran as an NDP candidate in the 2021 and 2025 federal elections, placing third each time.
+He was elected the party's leader in March 2026 on the first ballot, with 56 percent of the vote.

 Early life and education

+Avram David Lewis was born in May 1967 in Toronto, Ontario, where he was raised.
+Lewis is the great-grandson of Mojżesz Łoś (Moishe Losz), better known in Canada as Morris Lewis, an outspoken Polish-Jewish member of the Jewish Bund, who left Europe amid shifting borders and was threatened by the Bolsheviks for his political activity.
+Moishe arrived in Montreal in 1921, with his wife Rose and three children.
+Avi's grandfather David Lewis was the leader of the NDP from 1971 to 1975, and his father Stephen Lewis was the leader of the Ontario NDP from 1970 to 1978 and served as the Canadian ambassador to the United Nations from 1984 to 1988.
+Stephen died on March 31, 2026, two days following Avi's election as federal NDP leader.
+His mother is journalist and author Michele Landsberg.
+Lewis has two siblings: casting director Jenny Lewis and human rights activist Ilana Landsberg-Lewis.

-Lewis was born in May 1967 in Toronto, Ontario, where he was raised.
-He attended Jarvis Collegiate Institute and Upper Canada College, graduating with a Bachelor of Arts from University College at the University of Toronto in 1988.
+Lewis attended Jarvis Collegiate Institute and Upper Canada College, graduating with a Bachelor of Arts from University College at the University of Toronto in 1988.

 Career

-Lewis has hosted several programs including The NewMusic for Citytv, the Canadian Broadcasting Corporation's shows CounterSpin, On the Map with Avi Lewis, and The Big Picture with Avi Lewis, and Al Jazeera's Fault Lines and Inside USA.
-He was a lecturer at Rutgers University in New Jersey and is currently an associate professor in the geography department of the University of British Columbia, where he teaches courses on social and political change, communication and documentary filmmaking.

 Early broadcasting career

 Between 1996 and 1998, Lewis was the host of The NewMusic, a music magazine show on MuchMusic and Citytv.
 He also served as MuchMusic's political specialist, doing extensive special events coverage for the channel, covering the 1993 Canadian federal election and the 1995 Quebec referendum.
 Lewis won a Gemini Award for Best Event Coverage.
+He also worked for Bell Media's CP24.